ReBUILD for Resilience at the HSR2022 Symposium

 Watch this panel discussion here.

 This organised session will reflect on the meaning and practice of ‘learning sites’ to advance HPSR and its application for system strengthening.
 The interactive panel will highlight different experiences of learning sites on three continents, common challenges they faced (including differential power of the actors) and how these can be managed.
-There’s more here on ReBUILD’s two learning site – Kapilvastu Municipality in Nepal and Majdal Anjar, Lebanon.
+There’s more here on ReBUILD’s two learning site – Kapilvastu District in Nepal and Majdal Anjar, Lebanon.

 Speakers